-The 'websites' listed to the right publish statistics related to the clinical outcomes of patients treated for certain conditions at Port Huron Hospital.
+The 'websites' listed to the right publish statistics related to the clinical outcomes of patients treated for certain conditions at McLaren Port Huron.
 Each website has an area explaining how the data is measured, for example, whether all patients with a certain illness are included in the data or just patients with Medicare or Medicaid.
 It also explains the age of the data.

 Please keep in mind that the data presented on some of the websites is at least 2 years old.
 On the right in the 'Featured Links' you will find the most current data available for the areas displayed.
 You can always call us if you have any questions.